vespa-engine/documentation/en/mtls.md

 ---
-# Copyright Verizon Media.
+# Copyright Yahoo.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root.
 title: "Securing Vespa with mutually authenticated TLS (mTLS)"
 ---